Trust Stock List

 Before going to Helston, Kilmersdon regularly appeared along with our fully-restored 1886 S&D carriage, Coach 4, during West Somerset Railway galas at Minehead where for a small fee, visitors could experience first class travel from times long past.

-Videos of Kilmersdon: At the Helston Railway in 2018.
+Videos of Kilmersdon: At Minehead, hauling S&DJR Coach 4 in 2016.
+At the Helston Railway in 2018.
 The last day of steaming at Helston, January 2020.
-At Minehead, hauling S&DJR Coach 4.
+At Midsomer Norton, just a few miles from Kilmersdon village, in November 2023.

 Carriages